svnaptic/DC2-MercuriChat/REPORT.md

 ![alt text](https://github.com/uml-dc2-2016-spring/DC2-MercuriChat/blob/master/mc-diagrams/MercuriChat-DashboardMVCDiagram.png)

 The diagram above shows the design flow once the user has gained access to their dashboards.

+### The Important Roles of Our Controllers
+We had 3 main controllers that were significant to our project; we had a 4th "controller", but this was actually our middleware.

+__application_controller.rb__:
+* Allows the Rails app to _only_ run applicable code before loading other webpages within this application.
+* Prevents CSRF (cross-site request forgery) attacks by raising exceptions.

+__users_controller.rb__:
+* Creates accounts by saving user data in a SQL database.
+  * We used SQLite3 for develpment, and MySQL for production.
+  * We used the Bcrypt gem so that the passwords are stored as encrypted hashes in the database.
+* Allows users to log into an account.
+* Adds other users to a "friends list".

+__chat_controller.rb__:
+* Handles funcitons regarding the current chat window (the dashboard).
+It:
+  * Initializes session variables (via cookie data).
+  * Determines:
+    * whether the session active is a private or group conversation;
+    * the name of the channel;
+    * the users involved in that channel;
+    * and the sender form.
+  * Passes a list of all users to __dashboard.js__ for auto-completion in the "Friends" search box.
+  * Redirects names of searched-for users to their profile page.
+  * Creates new chat groups.
+  * Displays old messages when a user views a channel.
+  * Allows for viewing of old messages through the "Previous Messages" button.

+__dashboard_controller.rb__:
+* This "controller" is our application's middleware.
+* It creates a hash of WebSockets, where the key is the user's full name and the value is that WebSocket.
+  * EventMachine, which runs under Rails, spawns a new thread for each WebSocket.
+* Upon messaging, this middleware decrypts and parses session variables in the cookie data to determine the conversation channel's name, the users involved, and the sender.
+* It prepends the sender's name and the channel's name, and sends the message through the WebSockets to each person involved in the conversation.
+* It creates a database entry in the "chat" table for the message, and creates joint tables between senders/receivers and new messages.
+  * Client-side Javascript in websockets.js parses the message for the channel name.
+  * If messages are delivered to the wrong channel, then the messages will not be displayed until the user opens the correct channel and database entries are loaded.

 ## File Structure (from FILES.md)
 <ul>